-17. Arthritis statistics for the UK show over 10 million British people have to deal with arthritis.
+18. Over 10 million British people have to deal with arthritis.
 9 million of them are affected by osteoarthritis.

 In contrast, rheumatoid arthritis affects “only” 400,000.
 Fibromyalgia, ankylosing spondylitis, cervical spondylosis, and gout are less common.

 15,000 children and young people also face the challenges arthritis imposed on them.
 The most common type is oligo-articular JIA.
-It usually affects up to 4 joints in knees, wrists, and ankles.
+It usually affects up to 4 joints in the knees, wrists, and ankles.
 Fortunately, it can disappear without permanent damage.

-19. Analysis of psoriatic arthritis prevalence data reveals that 1 out of 5 people with psoriasis also have psoriatic arthritis.
+22. Analysis of psoriatic arthritis prevalence data reveals that 1 out of 5 people with psoriasis also have psoriatic arthritis.